How Many Deer Are Killed Each Year – A Heart-Breaking Situation for These Beautiful Creatures

 Fawns are tiny at birth.
 On average, they weigh just six to eight pounds at birth to have a good chance at survival.
 Their moms nurse them with four servings of doe milk to reach their 60-70 pound winter weight.

-Fewer bucks harvested
+Fewer bucks harvested in woods

 True story.
 Twins and triplets are pretty common.
-Most does give birth in mid-spring to early summer.
+Most do give birth in mid-spring to early summer.
 Does typically disguise their offspring in shrubs and tall grass to forage for food.
 She also does it to deter predators by leading them away.
 Moms feed generously at dusk and dawn.

 Deer Have a 310-Degree Vision (Grand View Outdoor)